All Episodes

 It's such a holiday that the newsmakers decided it's all ISIS.

-It's all ISIS today, and and then I I need to step back a couple of steps, maybe a step and a half on John Boehner, because he was good yesterday on Fox about the upcoming Department of Homeland Security shutdown.
+And then I need to step back a couple of steps, maybe a step and a half on John Boehner, because he was good yesterday on Fox about the upcoming Department of Homeland Security shutdown.

 And I kind of raked, didn't rake Boehner, I raked the Senate Republicans over the calls last week about this.